sagejs/starter-kit/docs/get-started/starter-kit.md

 ### Env validation

 Unlike `@opengovsg/starter-kit`, env is handled through Nuxt's runtime configuration feature, instead of using `process.env`.

+### Runtimes

+RUnning this requires access to a polyfilled or equivalent NodeJS Crypto API.
+Therefore, it does not work on platforms such as Netlify Edge Functions.

 ## Boom 💥